 course.
 But you can improve your skills and knowledge before the final

-by reviewing the graded quizzes.
+by reviewing the graded quiz.

 You can earn the standard 5 points bonus/make up points by attending